 - Vitamin D was traditionally thought to be only important for bone health.
 However, recent evidence suggests that vitamin D has many important roles in the immune system.
 In fact, vitamin D seems to have important roles in every type of immune cell.
 A large review published in the prestigious journal British Medical Journal reported on all studies which used vitamin D supplements to prevent RTI.
 This impressive review included 25 studies of over 11,000 individuals.
 Vitamin D supplementation decreased RTI by 12%.
 For more detailed information regarding vitamin D and how to get enough, see my article on vitamin D facts.

 - Minerals and trace elements (e.g. zinc, iron and selenium).
 Zinc is found in whole grains (particularly wheat-germ and wheat-bran) as well as various seeds and nuts, celery, mustard and legumes.
 Iron is found in legumes, tofu, green leafy and vegetables.
 Selenium can be found in whole-grains and mushrooms, but the greatest quantities are found in nuts, particularly Brazil nuts.
 It can be more difficult to absorb zinc and iron from a whole food, plant-based (WFPB) diet, and therefore it is important to ensure an adequate intake of the foods listed above.
-Further, try to combine these foods with sources of vitamin C and/or acid to increase absorption.
-For example, legumes with bell pepper or seeds with an orange.
+Further, try to combine these foods with sources of vitamin C to increase absorption.
+For example, legumes with bell pepper or nuts with an orange.

 - Phytonutrients.
 “Phyto” means plant, so phytonutrients are non-essential but highly beneficial nutrients found only in plant foods.
 There is evidence that phytonutrients have antiviral properties and can help decrease RTI risk.